DigitalHealthcareLab/24HiDER/README.md

 - [Citation](#citation)

 ## Introduction
-Although osteoarthritis (OA) can affect diverse joints with different morphologies and pathological changes, most previous studies are designed for single joint classification with limited generalizability.
-To date, there has been no study that developed a multi-joint OA classification model with continuously expandable classification capabilities.
+Although arthropathy can affect diverse joints with different morphologies and pathological changes, most previous studies are designed for single joint classification with limited generalizability.
+To date, there has been no study that developed a multi-joint arthropathy classification model with continuously expandable classification capabilities.
 The hierarchical continual classification model proposed in this study can be continuously updated for large-scale studies of multiple joints with various anatomical structures.

 ## Proposed Architecture
 ![Figure_2](https://github.com/DigitalHealthcareLab/24HiDER/assets/61937818/5226e695-c283-4010-a38f-9c7f9f4d83a4)